ibm-cloud-docs/vpc/ha-dr.md

 {: #ha-dr-vpc}

 All {{site.data.keyword.cloud}} general availability (GA) services have a Service Level Agreement of 99.99% availability.
-{{site.data.keyword.vpc_short}} is offered in Dallas, Toronto, Frankfurt, London, Tokyo, Osaka, Sydney, and Washington DC.
+{{site.data.keyword.vpc_short}} is offered in Dallas, Toronto, Frankfurt, London, Tokyo, Osaka, Sydney, Washington DC, and Sao Paulo.
 Each location has three different data centers for redundancy.
 {: shortdesc}

 See [ensure zero downtime](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high